SussexPAL/PythonCrashCourse/Scripts/further_function.md

     return True

 ```
-Here is an example of a simple which takes three arguments - it's meant to be registering a new user in some system or database.
-Obviously a real life example would be a lot more compicated than this, but this is just meant to be an illustration.
+Here is an example of a simple function which takes three arguments.
 This function takes a username, a first name, and a last name.
 It then checks to see if that username has already been taken.
-If it hasn't, the new user's details are stored as a list in the dictionary 'accounts' with the username as the key, and the function returns true - as, in successful.
-If the username HAS been taken the function exits early and returns false - as in, no something went wrong.
+If it hasn't, the new user's details are stored as a list in the dictionary 'accounts' with the username as the key, and the function returns true - as in 'yes, executed successfully'.
+If the username HAS been taken the function exits early and returns false - as in, 'no something went wrong'.

 *[SIDE NOTE: Having true/false return values as success or failure codes from functions is very useful and quite common!]*

 [CENTER CAM]
 So far so good - but it's not very flexible; it can ONLY take two argument, can't take less, can't take more - always two.
 Maybe that's not so much of a problem now, but what if we wanted to extend this to take extra optional details like phone number or email address, or what if we wanted the option to override existing usernames some but not all of the time.

 Well we could just define multiple functions.
-This would work sure, and in some cases it's enough, but all of those functions would have to have different names - you'd need to impliment them all seperatly and then remember which one was which when you needed them.
+This would work sure, and in some cases it's enough, but all of those functions would have to have different names - you'd need to implement them all separately and then remember which one was which when you needed them.
 You might end up with...
 * register(username, fname, lname)
 * register_and_override(username, fname, lname)
 * register_with_phone(username, fname, lname, phone_no)